-Miss MeInnis
+Miss McInnis

-The Art Department reserves the privilege to retain student work for NOTE: exhibition purposes.
+- NOTE: The Art Department reserves the privilege to retain student work for exhibition purposes. - ART101 Introductory Art

-ART101 - Introductory Art Three Semester Hours The course is designed for prospective elementary teaching programs.
-It offers the fundamentals of drawing, color theory, fundamentals of lettering; and problems in use of various media suitable for elementary schools,

-ART102 - Drawing I

-Three Semester Hours Basic problems in drawing, composition and some figure drawing with the use of charcoal and pencil.

-ART103 - Drawing II
+The course is designed for prospective elementary teaching programs.
+It offers the fundamentals of drawing, color theory, fundamentals of lettering; and problems in use of various media suitable for elementary schools, - ART102 Drawing I Three Semester Hours Basic problems in drawing, composition and some figure drawing with the use of charcoal and pencil.
+Two lecture and four laboratory periods per week. - ART103 Drawing II

 Three Semester Hours This is a continuation of Drawing I with the additional use of such media as pen and ink, wash and conte crayon.

-Three Semester Hours ART104 - Design I Study in terms of visual design, problems involving all the design elements of color, line, light, shade, etc. Color theory, some lettering, variety of media and techniques with two dimensional design.
-Two lecture and four laboratory periods per week.
+Two lecture and four laboratory periods per week. - ART104 Design I Three Semester Hours Study in terms of visual design, problems involving all the design elements of color, line, light, shade, etc. Color theory, some lettering, variety of media and techniques with two dimensional design.

-ART105 - Art Appreciation

-Three Semester Hours An introduction providing a background for the study and appreciation of art.
-An approach to the understanding and enjoyment of plastic arts.

-ART000 - Drawing, Design and Color for Adults One three hour studio period weekly.
+Two lecture and four laboratory periods per week. - ART105 Art Appreciation Three Semester Hours An introduction providing a background for the study and appreciation of art.
+An approach to the understanding and enjoyment of plastic arts. - ART000 Drawing, Design and Color for Adults One three hour studio period weekly.